mattjennings/svelte-pixi/examples/vite-custom-pixi-file/README.md

-A simple example demonstrating using svelte-pixi with vite
+Demonstrates using a custom pixi.js file with vite